bradwbonn/cloudant_tools/FE_Laptop_Setup_HowTo.md

 * Getting clou working is a collossal pain in the tuckas and has no consistent guides or how-to's, generally requiring manual intervention from the ops or dev team(s)

 ### 4. Browsers
-* Firefox
+* Install Firefox
-* Chrome
+* Install Chrome
-* Lastpass plug-in on all browsers
+* Install Lastpass plug-in on all browsers
-* JSON and REST plug-ins
+* Install JSON and REST plug-ins

 ### 5. Notes
 * Install Cisco VPN